Is therapy only for one person?

 How often will I go to therapy?

-Usually therapy is conducted once a week for about an hour each session, but this depends upon your needs.
+Usually, therapy is conducted once a week for about an hour each session, but this depends on your needs.
 You and your therapist will discuss your treatment and make a plan together.
+Some issues are short-term and due to a specific cause.
+These issues can be successfully managed with solution focused therapy which can take a few weeks to a couple months.

 How long does therapy last?

-The length of therapy will depend upon your needs, the treatment plan, and your discussion with your therapist.
+The length of therapy will depend on your needs, the treatment plan, and your discussion with your therapist.
+We develop step down plans that can take as long as necessary so that you are able to test out your newly learned skills and feel confident in your growth before fully terminating sessions.
 Sometimes insurance rules dictate how many sessions are covered under your policy (although most will allow you to pay out-of-pocket after these have been exhausted) so it is good to know what your policy covers.

 Will my insurance cover therapy?